Lesbian Space Princess: Release

 Lesbian Space Princess had four sold-out preview screenings at the Adelaide Film Festival on 27 October 2024.
 In December 2024, it was announced that the film would have its world premiere at the 75th Berlin International Film Festival in the Panorama program on 16 February 2025.
 It later screened on 5 June 2025 at the 72nd Sydney Film Festival, where it won the Audience Award for "Best Australian Feature".

 The film was released in Australian cinemas on 11 September 2025, by Umbrella Entertainment.
 The film also sold to the United States (Fandor), Canada (Renaissance Media), Germany (Salzgeber), Spain (Selecta Visión), Singapore (Anticipate Pictures), Ukraine (KyivMusicFilm), and the United Kingdom and Ireland (Peccadillo Pictures).
-It released in the US on 31 October 2025, and will release later in the year in the UK and Ireland.
-The film will premiere on various video on demand platforms on 18 November, including Prime Video.
+It was released in the US on 31 October 2025 and in the UK and Ireland on 19 June 2026, after being previously scheduled to be released on 22 May.
+The film premiered on various video on demand platforms on 18 November, including Prime Video.